 Buy distressed houses 20% under market value, resell at 100% market value, make 12-13% ROI with no maintenance costs.

-Now I’ve gotten pretty wealthy by doing this for 15 years.
+Now I’ve done this for years and have done pretty well.
 I’m very focused on this small real estate investing niche.
 And what does the mostly failed investor say to me?
 ‘You know, it’s kinda risky to put all your eggs in one basket.
 I’d go buy an apartment building and a trailer park to diversify.’

 Frankly, I had to stifle my laughter!
 Most real estate failures don’t focus on one or two areas; they focus on EVERYTHING!
 If you try to become an ‘expert’ on a dozen different areas of real estate, you’ll fail.
 You’re spread too thin, and you are never going to really learn one or two real estate areas well.